skyhookdm/governance/conduct/code_of_conduct.md

 * Commit to a periodic review of the code of conduct

-## Statement of Intent of the Pangeo Community
+## Statement of Intent of the SkyhookDM Community

-Pangeo is an engaged and respectful community made up of people from all over the world.
+SkyhookDM is an engaged and respectful community made up of people from all over the world.
 Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and beyond.

-Pangeo is dedicated to providing a respectful, harassment-free community for everyone.
+SkyhookDM is dedicated to providing a respectful, harassment-free community for everyone.
 We do not tolerate harassment or bullying of any community member in any form.
-This applies equally to founders, developers, mentors and new community members, in all spaces managed by Pangeo.
+This applies equally to founders, developers, mentors and new community members, in all spaces managed by SkyhookDM.
 This includes the mailing lists, our GitHub organizations, our chat rooms, in-person events, and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.